George Michael: Early life, family and education

 Georgios Kyriacos Panayiotou (Γεώργιος Κυριάκος Παναγιώτου) was born in East Finchley, the only son and the youngest child of three.
 His father, Kyriacos "Jack" Panayiotou, was a Greek Cypriot restaurateur who emigrated from Patriki, Cyprus, to England in the 1950s.
 His mother, Lesley Angold (born Harrison, 1937–1997), was an English dancer.
 In June 2008, Michael told the Los Angeles Times that his maternal grandmother was Jewish, but she had married a non-Jewish man and raised their children with no knowledge of their Jewish background due to her fear during World War II.

 Michael spent most of his childhood in Kingsbury, London, in the home his parents bought soon after his birth; he attended Roe Green Junior School and Kingsbury High School.
 Michael had two sisters: Yioda (born 1958) and Melanie (1960–2019).
 On BBC's Desert Island Discs, Michael said that his interest in music followed an injury to his head around the age of eight.

 Early music

 While Michael was in his early teens, the family moved to Radlett.
-There, Michael began attending Bushey Meads School in Bushey, where he, as "Yog" befriended his future Wham! partner Andrew Ridgeley.
+There, Michael began attending Bushey Meads School in Bushey, where he was nicknamed "Yog" and befriended his future Wham! partner Andrew Ridgeley.
 The two had the same ambition of being musicians.
 Michael busked on the London Underground, performing songs such as "'39" by Queen.
 His involvement in the music business began with his working as a DJ, playing at the Bel Air Restaurant in Northwood, London, clubs, and local schools around Bushey, Stanmore, and Watford.
 This was followed by the formation of a short-lived ska band called the Executive, with Ridgeley, Ridgeley's brother Paul, Andrew Leaver, Jamie Gould, and David Mortimer (later known as David Austin).